• Skip to primary navigation

 Wrapping / covering in foil

-After the smoked corned beef brisket has reached an internal temp of 150°F, it's time to wrap it in foil or place in an aluminum pan.
+After the smoked corned beef brisket has reached an internal temp of 150°F, it's time to wrap it in foil or place in a covered aluminum pan.

 Foil wrapped corned beef on grill.